SEVENFACT- coagulation factor viia recombinant human

 There have been no reports of overdosage with SEVENFACT.
 Doses greater than 900 mcg/kg/day have not been studied.
 Doses greater than 900 mcg/kg per 24 hours may be associated with an increased risk of thromboembolic events.

-SEVENFACT is a sterile, white to off-white lyophilized powder in a single-use vial containing either 1 mg or 5 mg of coagulation factor VIIa (recombinant)-jncw as the active ingredient.
+SEVENFACT is a sterile, white to off-white lyophilized powder in a single-dose vial containing either 1 mg, 2 mg or 5 mg of coagulation factor VIIa (recombinant)-jncw as the active ingredient.
 SEVENFACT is to be reconstituted with Sterile Water for Injection in a pre-filled syringe supplied with the product.
 The reconstituted product is a clear to slightly opaque solution of coagulation factor VIIa (recombinant)-jncw at a concentration of 1 mg of protein per mL with a pH of approximately 6.0.
 SEVENFACT is formulated with arginine, isoleucine, citrate, glycine, lysine and polysorbate 80.
 It does not contain any antimicrobial preservatives nor human or bovine plasma-derived proteins.

 The active ingredient in SEVENFACT, activated coagulation Factor VII, is a glycoprotein of 406 amino acids with a molecular weight of approximately 50 kilodaltons.
 The amino acid sequence of activated coagulation Factor VII is identical to that of human plasma-derived Factor VIIa.
 It is >99% pure with a nominal specific activity of 45,000 IU/mg of protein when tested against the World Health Organization international standard for human Factor VIIa activity.